Aldo Leopold: Schooling

-In 1900, Gifford Pinchot, who oversaw the newly implemented Division of Forestry in the Department of Agriculture, donated money to Yale University to begin one of the nation's first forestry schools.
-Hearing of this development, the teenaged Leopold decided on forestry as a vocation.
+In 1900, Gifford Pinchot, head of the new Division of Forestry in the Department of Agriculture, donated money to Yale University to begin one of the nation's first forestry schools.
+Hearing of this development, teenage Leopold decided he wanted to become a forester.
 His parents agreed to let him attend The Lawrenceville School, a preparatory college in New Jersey, to improve his chances of admission to Yale.
-The Burlington High School principal wrote in a reference letter to the headmaster at Lawrenceville that Leopold was "as earnest a boy as we have in school... painstaking in his work....
+The Burlington High School principal wrote in a reference letter to the headmaster at Lawrenceville saying that Leopold was "as earnest a boy as we have in school... painstaking in his work....
 Moral character above reproach."
 He arrived at his new school in January 1904, shortly before he turned 17.
 He was considered an attentive student, although he was again drawn to the outdoors.
 Lawrenceville was suitably rural, and Leopold spent much time mapping the area and studying its wildlife.
 Leopold studied at the Lawrenceville School for a year, during which time he was accepted to Yale.
-Because the Yale School of Forestry granted only graduate degrees, he first enrolled in Sheffield Scientific School's preparatory forestry courses for his undergraduate studies, in New Haven, Connecticut.
-While Leopold was able to explore the woods and fields of Lawrenceville daily, sometimes to the detriment of his studying, at Yale he had little opportunity to do so; his studies and social life engagements made his outdoor trips few and far between.
+Since the Yale School of Forestry granted only graduate degrees, Leopold first enrolled in Sheffield Scientific School's preparatory forestry courses for his undergraduate studies, in New Haven, Connecticut.
+While Leopold was able to explore the woods and fields of Lawrenceville daily, sometimes to the detriment of his studying, at Yale he had little opportunity to do so; his studies and social life made his outdoor trips few and far between.
+Leopold graduated from the Yale Forestry School in 1909.

 Career

 In 1909, Leopold was assigned to the Forest Service's District 3 in the Arizona and New Mexico territories.
 At first, he was a forest assistant at the Apache National Forest in the Arizona Territory.
 In 1911, he was transferred to the Carson National Forest in northern New Mexico.
-Leopold's career, which kept him in New Mexico until 1924, included developing the first comprehensive management plan for the Grand Canyon, writing the Forest Service's first game and fish handbook, and proposing Gila Wilderness Area, the first national wilderness area in the Forest Service system.
+Leopold was stationed in New Mexico until 1924 because he was developing the first comprehensive management plan for the Grand Canyon, writing the Forest Service's first game and fish handbook, and proposing Gila Wilderness Area, the first wilderness area in the Forest Service system.
+Furthermore, Leopold encouraged many changes within New Mexico and Arizona through his time spent in the region developing these plans.